What Is Exonum

 Like distributed databases, such as Cassandra, MongoDB or MySQL Cluster, blockchains are replicated on multiple nodes.
-However, compared to ordinary distributed DBs, blockchains are resistant against much wider range of attacks:
+However, compared to ordinary distributed DBs, blockchains are resistant against a much wider range of attacks:

 - Blockchains are resistant against failures of any single node (or even multiple nodes at the same time).
 The threat model includes nodes being switched off, isolated from the rest of the network, or even completely compromised (say, by a hacker)

-- Blockchains can be deployed in a decentralized network, where there is no single administrator managing all nodes.
+- Blockchains can be deployed in a decentralized network, where there is no single administrator managing all the nodes.
 This significantly reduces risks of data corruption and the bias in the system (e.g., preferential treatment of some participants)

 Reliable Audit Trail

 A core component of a blockchain is a tamper-resistant transaction log.
 (Tamper-resistance here means that the log entries cannot be modified retroactively.)
-Blockchains use the same methods to ensure the immutability of the log as evidence records used by certificate authorities and in other security-critical applications.
+Blockchains use the same methods to ensure the immutability of the log as evidence records used by certificate authorities and other security-critical applications.